 “For all its raw-edged venom, Carya Amara’s music nevertheless displays a sense of connectedness with the world that is rarely found in electronic and tape works generally.
 And, amongst all the anger (or is it angst?), there is evidence of an altogether wicked sense of humor at play” – Computer Music Journal

 “a secret harmony, a reckless boldness and unconcern for established order, that I have found quite intriguing.
 Check it out “. – Y. Arkadin, Erebus magazine.
-Read the very useful full review, reproduced by kind permission.

 “as atmospheric as hell… pioneering stuff indeed” – Modern Dance magazine